ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Because DMARC relies on SPF [@!RFC7208] and DKIM [@!RFC6376], in order to take full advantage of DMARC, a Domain Owner **SHOULD** first ensure that SPF and DKIM authentication are properly configured.
-As a first step the Domain Owner **SHOULD** choose a domain to use as the RFC5321.MailFrom domain (i.e., the Return-Path domain) for its mail, one that aligns with the Author Domain, and then publish an SPF policy in DNS for that domain.
+As a first step, the Domain Owner **SHOULD** choose a domain to use as the RFC5321.MailFrom domain (i.e., the Return-Path domain) for its mail, one that aligns with the Author Domain and then publishes an SPF policy in DNS for that domain.
 The SPF record **SHOULD** be constructed at a minimum to ensure an SPF pass verdict for all known sources of mail for the RFC5321.MailFrom domain.